How Can Homeowners Getting Supplemental Security Income (SSI) or Social Security Disability (SSDI) Increase Their Income?

 What is a reverse mortgage?

-If your home is paid for, some lending institutions—banks, credit unions, and mortgage companies—will purchase your home from you little by little while you continue to live in it.
-The way it works is that a bank, for example, will send you regular monthly payments while you retain full rights to live in your home.
+If you own or are buying the home you live in and have a large percentage of equity in your home, some lending institutions—banks, credit unions, and mortgage companies—will purchase your home from you little by little while you continue to live in it.
+The way it works is that a bank, for example, will send you regular monthly payments while you retain full rights to live in your home or will give you a large lump sum.
 The amount of the payments depends on the value of the property, how long the reverse mortgage is set up for, and other factors you work out with the bank.

 A reverse mortgage puts a lien on your property that has to be paid, but not while you are living in your home.
-When you die or move out of your home, the property must be sold and the reverse mortgage payments paid back to the bank from the proceeds of the sale.
-(This is not a bank sale of your home; rather you or your heirs sell the home and the bank lien is satisfied when the sale of the house is finalized.)
+When you die or move out of your home, the property must be sold and the reverse mortgage payments plus interest paid back to the bank from the proceeds of the sale.
+(This is not a bank sale of your home; rather you or your heirs sell the home and the bank lien is satisfied when the sale of the house is finalized, just like a regular mortgage.)

-Gradually, your equity in the property (portion of the value of your property that you own) goes down, but you still get to live in your home while you have additional income to meet your current needs and some of your desires.
+If you take monthly reverse mortgage payments, gradually, your equity in the property (portion of your property that you own) goes down, but you still get to live in your home while you have additional income to meet your current needs and some of your desires.

-A reverse mortgage can be a great option for any disabled or retired person who is challenged in being able to take care of their current needs, but it is an especially good resource for individuals who receive Supplemental Security Income (SSI) because the reverse mortgage payments do not reduce SSI benefits.
+A reverse mortgage can be a great option for any disabled or retired person who is challenged in being able to take care of their current needs, but it is an especially good resource for individuals who receive Supplemental Security Income (SSI) because the reverse mortgage payments are not income and do not reduce SSI benefits.